-In the rich nation of the United States and the state of California, unimaginative government policies and the sophisticated influence of the global food system are hurting not only local food systems, but an army of capable, passionate stewards of the environment.
-To the detriment of the communities they serve and the natural ecosystems they sustain, the small-scale farm and ranch lands of the rich nations are disappearing.
-How do we effectively communicate the value and increase the competitiveness of independently owned small farms and ranches?
+In the rich nation of the United States, ignorance, unimaginative government policies and the sophisticated influence of the global food system is damaging local food systems and forcing out an army of capable, passionate stewards of the environment.
+Even the self-proclaimed "green" state of California is losing more than 500 small farm lands and their ecosystem stewards every year.
+To the detriment of the communities they serve and the ecosystems they sustain, small-scale farmers and ranchers are disappearing.

-We believe that government and regulatory agencies worldwide should officially recognize the profound differences between privately owned small farms & ranches that primarily serve local food systems and large farms that primarily serve the global food system.
+For the sake of future generations and the earth, we believe that governments worldwide should formally recognize the profound differences between privately owned small farms that primarily serve local communities & sustain healthy ecosystems and large farms that primarily serve the global food system.

-Why Are Small Farms & Ranch Lands Important?
+Why Are Small Farms & Their Landcapes Important?

-- THE FOOD MOVEMENT: Small farms are essential to the healthy food movement.
-They are better equipped to regenerate and sustain healthy crop and ranch lands, strengthen ecosystems, utilize the energy of green waste and reverse climate change than any other group of people in the world.
+- THE FOOD MOVEMENT: Because small farms are essential to the healthy food movement.
+Small-scale farmers and ranchers are better equipped to regenerate and sustain healthy crop and ranch lands, strengthen ecosystems, utilize the energy of green waste and reverse climate change than any other group of people in the world.

-- EMPLOYMENT: Small farms employ many people.
+- EMPLOYMENT: Because small-scale farmer & ranchers personally cherish the people they employ.
 Farm labor works with the farmers on the land, not for the CEO at headquarters.
-Almost all small farms are family owned and operated.
+Small farms don't have the resources or time to take advantage of government farm labor programs, which are designed for big farms serving the global food system.
+Most small farms are family owned and operated.
 When a farm family’s future depends upon the productivity of the land, they take care of the people they depend on to sustain it.

 - ECONOMY & SECURITY: Small farms contribute greatly to a region’s food security and economic development, as well as the well-being of the people.
-You literally can’t have true food security without working small farms.
+You can’t have true food security without established small farms serving local communities.